Kaustubhsutar/databricks_lakehouse_project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+├── docs/                               # Project documentation and architecture details │   ├── lakehouse_architecture.drawio   # Draw.io file shows the project's architecture
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
 │   ├── data_integration.png            # Describes how tables are related
 │   ├── data_lineage.drawio             # Draw.io file for the data flow diagram